devperate/rest-api/README.md

 1. Clone this repository to your local machine.
 2. Install dependencies with the command `npm install`.
-3. Configure environment variables in the .env file for personalized settings.
+3. Configure environment variables in the .env file for personalized settings: `cp .env.example .env`
 3. Initiate the server using `npm start`.

 ## API Endpoints